Begin with the end in mind. Let’s start with some basic questions to help guide the process.

 Determine how you will track your progress and measure your desired outcome.
 This guideline relates to the KPIs that will be discussed below.

-The goal should align with all of your other short and long term initiatives.
-The time and energy put towards achieving the goal should be worthwhile to the overall success of your business.
+The goal should align with all of your other short- and long-term initiatives.
+The time and energy put toward achieving the goal should be worthwhile to the overall success of your business.

 Set a deadline to complete the goal.
 When a goal is anchored within a timeframe, it sets a sense of urgency for completion.

 Say you’ve recently launched a business that sells handmade pottery.
 You know that Facebook is going to be one of your primary marketing outlets, and you want to build a fanbase.
 Setting a goal to get 100 Facebook likes on your business page by July 31st is a much more impactful goal than ‘get more Facebook likes.’
 With a clear end goal and timeframe in mind, you can easily track your progress toward that goal of 100 likes.